richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Exercise #2: [Index Maintenance and Fragmentation](https://learn.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-db-index-physical-stats)
-…demonstrates how to measure and correct index fragmentation to keep seeks and scans efficient
+...demonstrates how to measure and correct index fragmentation to keep seeks and scans efficient

 ##### How?
 - Uses `sys.dm_db_index_physical_stats` to quantify fragmentation levels by index
 - References `sys.dm_db_index_usage_stats` to confirm which indexes see reads and writes
-- Applies `ALTER INDEX … REORGANIZE` or `ALTER INDEX … REBUILD` with an appropriate `FILLFACTOR`
+- Applies `ALTER INDEX ...
+REORGANIZE` or `ALTER INDEX ...
+REBUILD` with an appropriate `FILLFACTOR`
 - Verifies fragmentation is reduced and discusses trade‑offs

 ##### Why maintain fragmentation?